Leopard Orchid (Ansellia africana) Indoor Care, Propagation, Problems and Solutions

 Feeding

-Feed Ansellia africana with a nitrogen-rich, water-soluble orchid fertilizer every two weeks during the growing season for healthy growth.
-Stop feeding in the cold season as growth is minimal at this time.
-Do not feed an orchid that is in flower.
+Feed your Ansellia africana with a nitrogen-rich, water-soluble orchids fertilizer every two weeks during the growing season (spring and summer) for healthy growth.

 If Leopard Orchids are not receiving adequate nitrogen, they will start growing a trash basket with numerous non-absorbing roots growing upwards.